An article by Kim Rosenthal, MD.

 First, never diagnose yourself with a mental health disorder based on an article you find online!
 If you read through the criteria above and heard yourself say “check” and “check” and “check” to every symptom on the list, make an appointment with a psychiatrist.
 They’ll do a thorough evaluation and assess for ADHD, as well as all the other medical and psychiatric conditions that can mimic ADHD.
 The provider will probably ask permission to contact a family member or friend (preferably someone who’s known you since childhood) to get more history.
 When unsure, psychiatrists and other prescribers refer patients to psychologists for formal testing.

 So ADHD involves inattention, hyperactivity, and impulsivity.
 How do doctors tell the difference between ADHD and non-ADHD causes of these symptoms?

 Although there are many differences between “normal” concentration problems and ADHD, here are a few pointers to help clarify.

 (1) ADHD symptoms don’t come and go.
 We all have moments of inattention, excessive energy, and poor decision-making, but for people with this disorder, the symptoms are severe and occur almost every day.
 Happy, sad, angry, rested, or not rested, the attention problems or hyperactivity/impulsivity are present.
 There might be some fluctuation in severity of symptoms, depending on the situation and person, but the problems don’t go away.

 (2) Symptoms start before age 12.
 According to the psychiatric bible of diagnoses, the DSM 5, symptoms of ADHD must start before the age of twelve.
 Even when diagnosed as a grown-up, the person with ADHD has struggled throughout childhood and adolescence because of the disorder.
-The sudden emergency of attention problems as an adult is always caused by something else.
+The sudden emergency of attention problems in an adult is always caused by something else.